samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 ## ret2dlresolve

-ret2dlresolve involves exploiting the linker logic to resolve arbitrary libc functions for us, with no libc leak at all.
-This hinges on

 In ret2dlresolve, we need to fake 3 structs: `STRTAB`, `SYMTAB`, and `JMPREL`.
-These 3 structs are placed at an offset from the corresponding section headers, and they are identified through indexes from the start of the section.
-We hence need to know where we're putting these structs in memory.
-Once we've faked all the structs, we need to call `_dl_runtime_resolve_xsavec` with the index of our fake `JMPREL` struct, which will trigger the loading (and call) of our desired function.
+These 3 structs are placed at an offset from corresponding sections, and they are identified through indexes from the start of the section.
 The addresses of these sections can be found using `readelf`:

 ```
 readelf -d challenge